-The majority of people who take part in a medical weight loss program have tried to lose weight in the past, most typically without success.
-For the average participant, this includes past experience with a combination of weight loss methods, some planned and well-organized, others not so much.
-Medical weight loss programs will frequently use some of the same types of methodologies to encourage weight loss as past programs that you’ve tried, but with a few extra tools that ultimately can make all the difference.
+The majority of people who take part in a medical weight loss program have tried to lose weight in the past, usually without success.
+For the average person, this includes past experience with a combination of weight loss methods, some planned and well-organized, others not so much.
+Medical weight loss programs use similar diet methods you’ve likely tried, but with a few extra tools that make all the difference.
 One of these tools is weight loss medications.

 Supplements and vitamins marketed for weight loss are readily available over the counter but are not FDA approved.
 They hold no proof of actually supporting weight loss other than the anecdotal evidence plastered on the box or the latest blog post by a celebrity endorser.

 Weight Loss Medications

 Weight-loss medications, also called anti-obesity medications, are FDA approved weight loss pills.
 They are developed and proven to help people lose weight with a combination of appetite control and metabolism support.

 One of the recent weight loss medications to be approved by the FDA is Qsymia.
 Some were thrilled to see a new successful tool that could help people with trouble losing weight, but others weren’t so convinced.
 It’s been several years since Qsymia was publicly launched, and it’s become a mainstay along with several other weight loss medications like Contrave, Saxenda, Plenity, Semaglutide and phentermine.

 So what do you need to know about weight loss medications?